hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 To support my argument, I first present research that reveals the Tokugawa's concept of a benevolent ruler; from bottom-up style of governance that looks more **democratic** than authoritarian (Paramore 2012) and research that shows benevolent ruling was common and prosperous (Hall 1966).
 While this research might argue that the basis for this style of governance was largely based in Confucianism, I argue the underlying reasons to be economic.
 As my previous research on the rice tax revealed, the bakufu were focused on the economy and saw that benevolence of leaving the peasants with a surplus led an overall increase in rice tax.

-Next I present research reveals which reveals the commercialization of travel, with parties who sought to gain economically from pilgrimage working to popularize it.
 I also present research that reveals positive responses from authorities and communities who take steps to allow and support pilgrimage travel, pointing out the cases where they limit pilgrimage are when it has negative affects on region.

 From this research, I conclude that the Tokugawa bakufu would have